 We also read on LDS.org:

-In an LDS Old Testament Student Manual we read:
+And in an LDS Old Testament Student Manual, we read: